joamag/ptorrent/README.md

 Write permission may also be required for the templates cache directory (`templates_c`).

 ## Reference
-Implemented according to the [bitorrent official specification](http://wiki.theory.org/BitTorrentSpecification).
+The tracker has been implemented according to the [bitorrent official specification](http://wiki.theory.org/BitTorrentSpecification).